gyfen/GTA-V-Suspender/README.md

 3) Select the provided icon.
 4) Open your shortcut while GTA V is running.

+Notes:
+-The exe is needed to be able to suspend the proccess from command-line.
+-The batchfile is just to automate the suspending and resuming.

 For updates and more: https://github.com/gyfen/

 -Gyfen